GaspardQin/ComicBookReader/README.md

 - ~~improve the image process part, including two parts: picture, and test.~~ Done
 - add adjust bar for image process
 - ~~finish the button "Two".~~ Done
-- link the uncompress part.
+- ~~link the uncompress part.~~ Done
-- add parallel feature to uncompress part.
-One thread to read the current page, one thread to read the neighbour pages into buffer
+- ~~add parallel feature to uncompress part.
+One thread to read the current page, one thread to read the neighbour pages into buffer~~ Done automatically
-- finish the button "Open".(actually no need to use the popup view).
+- ~~finish the button "Open".(actually no need to use the popup view).~~ Done